uw-cryo/fetch_dem/README.md

 Utility to request, download, and process a user-specified region of the global DEMs available via OpenTopography API

 ## Background
-OpenTopography hosts several Global DEM datasets (https://portal.opentopography.org/apidocs/#/Public/getGlobalDem) and offers a simple, intuitive API to subset these products.
+OpenTopography hosts several Global DEM datasets in cloud-optimized formats (https://portal.opentopography.org/apidocs/#/Public/getGlobalDem) and offers a simple, intuitive API to subset these products on demand.
 This python script provides a high-level interface to submit an API request for a user-specified region of interest.
 This can be run interactively, or called by other scripts.

 ## Usage
 ```console